Wells Fargo Hit With $1 Billion In Fines Over Consumer Abuses

 The new action comes less than two years after Wells Fargo was fined nearly $200 million over what the CFPB called "the widespread illegal practice of secretly opening unauthorized deposit and credit card accounts."

 Those earlier penalties included a $100 million fine to the CFPB — a record at the time.
-The new punishment stems from how Wells Fargo abused its relationship with home and auto loan borrowers.
+The new punishment stems from the agency's findings that Wells Fargo abused its relationship with home and auto loan borrowers.

 Some consumers were charged too much over mortgage interest rate-lock extensions, the CFPB said.
-And Wells Fargo also ran a mandatory insurance program that was added insurance costs to borrowers' auto loans, the agency said.
+And Wells Fargo also ran a mandatory insurance program that added insurance costs into some borrowers' auto loans.

 The bank maintained that auto-loan practice for more than 10 years — from October of 2005 to September of 2016, the agency said.